vladp/CppOrm/README.md

 	The notion of reflection of inheritance hierarchy is not supported.
 In other words you cannot have class B in inherit from class A and then use the ORM on B.	I think partial solutions to this can be implemented, but this is not extremely easy.

----

-HISTORY:
+## HISTORY:

 06/20/09	vpapayan 	implemented serialization for activerow and activetable using boost 01/28/21	vpapayan 	upgraded to work with C++, cmake, decnumber updates

----

-Installation:
+## Installation:

-You will need cmake 3.5 or higher boost 1.38 or higher decNumber is included as a gitsubmodule
+* You will need cmake 3.5 or higher
+* boost 1.38 or higher
+* decNumber is included as a gitsubmodule in decNumber subdirectory, so it will need to be initialized as git submodule

-OTL C++ library ( http://otl.sourceforge.net/) (a version is included in this repository, but later one can be used)
+* OTL C++ library ( http://otl.sourceforge.net/) (a version is included in this repository, but later one can be used)

-Read BUILD.txt on how to use cmake to generate Visual Studio project files Read example/ex1.cpp for basic usage, start with main function
+* Read BUILD.txt on how to use cmake to generate Visual Studio project files Read example/ex1.cpp for basic usage, start with main function